-Putting a broken bone back in place and holding it with plates and screws is one of the most common types of surgery we do as orthopedic surgeons.
+Putting a broken bone back in place and holding it with a plate and screws is one of the most common types of surgery we do as orthopedic surgeons.
 Why do we use plates and screws, though?
 In this Ask Dr. Geier column, I discuss that question from a reader concerned about what the hardware does to the bone.

 I don’t understand how drilling your bone to put a plate and screws helps a fracture heal.
 Are you not messing it up more by doing this?